JingyiChris/exSEEK/README.md

 batch_removal_method: ["ComBat", "limma", "RUV", "null"]
 ```

-You can get normalized expression matrix generated by any combination of normalization and batch removal methods by executing:
+You can get normalized expression matrix generated by any combinations of normalization and batch removal methods by executing:

 ```bash
 exseek normalization -d example